StackVista/stackstate-docs/setup/cli/cli-sts.md

 {% endtab %}
 {% tab title="Manual install steps" %}

 Open a **Powershell** terminal (version 5.1 or later) and run the steps below.
-This can be done one step at a time, or joined together as a single script.
+Do this one step at a time, or joined together as a single script.
 After installation, the `sts` command will be available for the current user on both the Powershell terminal and the command prompt (cmd.exe).

 1. Set the source version and target path for the CLI:
     ```powershell